 AND THIS IS WHERE THE KETOGENIC DIET COMES IN WITH CHOLESTEROL

-Before I show you what recent research tells us about the Ketogenic Diet and cholesterol, let me give you an example much closer to home.
+Before I go on and link to some research below to prove what recent research tells us about the Ketogenic Diet and cholesterol, let me give you an example that is close to home.

 My hubby lives a super healthy lifestyle.
-He has been doing this since I met him.
+He has been health conscious long from a young age.
 He does vigorous workouts 5 times a week, and he literally never eats anything wrong.
-Before Keto he would despise fat, he would cut the fat off from his meat, only use spray and cook in a cooking pan, he would never eat that juicy, fatty skin of the chicken, he would only drink fat-free milk, and the list goes on…
+Super disciplined!
+When I met him, like most other “healthy conscious” people, he despised fat.
+He would typically trim the fat off from his meat, only use spray and cook, and only drink fat-free milk.

-Six months later, when he tested his cholesterol again, his cholesterol levels came down to 3.2 and so did his blood pressure!
+Six months into keto we tested his cholesterol again.
+Low and behold, his cholesterol levels came down to 3.2 and so did his blood pressure!

-- HDL levels increased significantly to deal with LDL before it oxidises
+- HDL levels increased significantly to deal with LDL before it oxidizes.

 - Triglycerides decreased, and the triglyceride to HDL ratio improved.